LiamSwarbrick/Projects/README.md

 ## Compiler for Java-like language 'Jack' written in C (2024)

-This project was for a University coursework, written in C using recursive-descent and it passed all testing and edge cases, receiving max marks.
-The input is a folder of .jack source files and compiles to virtual machine code for the Hack computer.
+Written in C using recursive-descent, compiling Jack source code into virtual machine code for the Hack computer.
+This was for University, receiving max marks.

 <img src="files/jack_compiler_pong.PNG" alt="My compiler's output for Nand2Tetris' Pong jack program" width="75%">